 Tahiti is a place where romance thrives.
 French Polynesia’s popular Society Islands teem with honeymooners and anniversary celebrators, all happily paired off and in their own private worlds.
 But if you’re a solo traveler and still want to experience the incredible beauty of French Polynesia, you're not alone.
-Here are five ways to fall in love with Tahiti, solo:
+Here are five ways to visit Tahiti solo:

-Scuba diving is a must while visiting Tahiti -- and it's an ideal solo adventure.
+Scuba diving is a must while visiting Tahiti solo.
 Once you're on the boat, each diver is paired up with a dive buddy as well as a dive master, allowing you to find new friends along the way.
 This underwater playground is chock-full of sharks, manta rays, sea turtles, eagle rays, Moray eels, colorful tropical fish, and even a shy octopus, all living among the crystal-clear waters.
-Highly skilled or novice divers are equally welcome, especially at Top Dive on Bora Bora, Tahiti, and Moorea; and at Mahana Dive on Huahine.
 Not a diver?
-Try snorkeling or whale-watching instead -- Top Dive offers those trips for singles, too.
+Try snorkeling or whale-watching instead.